 While ideally tailored for a wide range of eminent HR professionals, experts, and academics, the TMI-Wharton Global Fellow program also helps address the needs of accomplished senior leaders who have proven themselves across a spectrum of other business, management, and leadership functions.
 The content, instruction, discussions, and exchanges enable participants to leverage their experience and accomplishments in order to prepare them for greater achievements in their careers.

 The TMI-Wharton Global Fellow program blends the transformational experience of a Wharton MasterClass with the convenience of self-pacing your learning.
 The spectrum of learning themes covered in this program grants candidates an exclusive access to an experiential learning MasterClass by Wharton professors, along with insightful sessions by global business and management experts at Wharton’s Philadelphia campus.
-Candidates can make their own schedule for the other stages of the program with only six to eight hours per week of focused studies.
+Candidates can make their own schedule for the other stages of the program with about 10 hours per week of focused studies.

 The TMI-Wharton Global Fellow program blends the expertise and thought leadership of TMI and Wharton with the convenience of flexible learning.
 Participants can expect the following: